tamht298/100-days-of-code-angular/day-4/en.Day-04-ANGULAR-STRUCTURE-DIRECTIVE.md

     You are NOT egliable to watch the content of PG-13
 </div>
 ```
-In others hand, we have another good way, which is to use **ng-template**. **ng-template** tag is a tag provided by Angular, it contains the template defined within it's opening/closing tag.
-What's defined template within it won't be shown to view but we can use the template to render by code.
-The above block code can be converted equivalent:
+On the other hand, we have another good way, which is to use **ng-template**. **ng-template** tag is a tag provided by Angular, and it contains the template defined within its opening/closing tag.
+What's defined template within it won't be shown to view, but we can use the template to render by code.
+The equivalent converting code is:

 ```angular2html
 <div *ngIf="user.age >= 13; else noPG13">